The priority deadline for applications is Monday, May 3rd at 11:00am.

 Participate in Ongoing Professional Development (20%)

-- Initial Training: Commit to 4 hours per week of paid training in your first quarter, and two hours per week in your second quarter
+- Initial Training: Commit to 2-3 hours of paid training per week during your first two quarters

 - Ongoing Training: Continue to participate in roughly 1 hour per week of ongoing paid training